-The Plan encourages the redevelopment of brownfield sites and therefore has a positive impact on SEO S2.
+The Plan encourages the redevelopment of Brownfield sites and therefore has a positive impact on SEO S2.
 No significant impacts are identified on SEO S1, S3 and SEO S4.
-In the absence of detailed information on the type and scale of developments which may be proposed during the lifetime of the Plan it is necessary to mitigate any uncertainty by including the following Objectives.

 S1 Prevent pollution or contamination of soils S2 Give preference to the use and regeneration of derelict, disused and infill sites, rather than Greenfield sites.
 S3 Minimise the amount of waste to landfill S4 Protect and conserve important geological sites